 There is concern about the amount of water that is used in retting and extracting coir coconut fiber from the husks.
 Traditional retting generates water pollution with many organic pollutants left behind in the water.
 These include pectin, tannin, fat, pectosan, toxic polyphenols and several types of bacteria including salmonella.

-Scientists are experimenting with treatment options to reduce the amount of water pollution, with some manufacturers claiming that they are treating the effluent water.
+Scientists are experimenting with treatment options to reduce the amount of water pollution.
+Some manufacturers are claiming that they are treating the effluent water.
 Biological retting is a cleaner process and doesn’t pollute the water.

 Uses of Coir Coconut Fiber: